szabgab/slides/linux-intro/intro.md

-# DevOps Workshops: Linux as a Virtual Environment
+# Linux as a Virtual Environment
 {id: index}

 ## Slides